StuartEXR/test_technique_backend/README.md

-# Exxact Robotics - Frontend Angular Developer Test 🛠
+# Exxact Robotics - Backend Python Developer Test 🛠
 Hi!
 We're glad you want to join Exxact Robotics!
 We've designed this test so that you can show us how you think about a problem and how you implement its solution.
 We'll discuss about it during our next meeting.

 ## Project